-Figure 2.3 depicts the frequency that cloud was observed and the fraction of those clouds that contained specular reflection, as a function of height.
-Cloud was deemed to be observed whenever $\beta'$ was 7.5 × 10-7 sr-1 m-1 or greater.
-Due to the frequent obscuration by low-level clouds, cloud was observed less than 10% of the time at any given height above 2 km, although there is no significant difference between the frequencies for zenith and off-zenith pointing.
+depicts the frequency that cloud was observed and the fraction of those clouds that contained specular reflection, as a function of height.
+Cloud was deemed to be observed whenever β' was 7.5 × 10-7 sr-1 m-1 or greater.
+Due to the frequent obscuration by low-level clouds, cloud was observed less than 10% of the time at any given height above 2 km.

-Figure 2.3b shows a striking difference between the zenith and off-zenith results for the frequency of specular reflection; nearly 20% of clouds at 4 km observed at zenith triggered the algorithm, compared with 1% in the off-zenith data.
+Figure 3b shows a striking difference between the zenith and off-zenith results for the frequency of specular reflection; nearly 20% of clouds at 4 km observed at zenith triggered the algorithm, compared with 1% in the off-zenith data.
 The occurrence of specular reflection appears to be mostly confined between 2.5 and 5.5 km.
-Temperature profiles over Chilbolton from a forecast model (either the Met Office or European Centre for Medium Range Weather Forecasts (ECMWF) model, depending on availability) were used to bin the data by temperature, as shown in Fig. 2.4.
-It can be seen that the enhanced specular reflection is concentrated at temperatures warmer than $-20^{\circ}$ C, which can be explained by the fact that plate crystals, believed to be responsible for the strongest specular reflection, grow only in the temperature range $-23^{\circ}$ C to $-9^{\circ}$ C. The enhancement at temperatures warmer than $-9^{\circ}$ C is presumably due to sedimentation from above.
-The peak occurrence of specular reflection is at $-12^{\circ}$ C, which agrees with the finding of Sauvageot et al. (1986) from polarimetric radar that non-spherical horizontally aligned crystals occur more frequently at $-12^{\circ}$ C than at any other temperature.
+This is likely to be due to the fact that plate crystals, believed to be responsible for the strongest specular reflection, grow only in the temperature range -23° C to -9° C.